neomacro/Magento-RefreshCache/README.md

-# NeoMacro RefreshCache
+# NeoMacro Magento RefreshCache

-NeoMacro RefreshCache is a simple extension which uses Magento Cron capabilities to automatically refresh all cache types in Magento.
+NeoMacro Magento RefreshCache is a simple extension which uses Magento Cron capabilities to automatically refresh all cache types in Magento.

 You must have Magento Cron properly set or this extension will not work.